 At my last eye exam, I did not even need to ask for a copy.
 If they do not give you this information, remind them of the Eyeglass Rule from the FTC, which requires eye doctors to provide patients with a copy of their prescription after an exam.
 They cannot charge an additional fee in addition to the exam fee or require you to purchase eyeglasses or contacts from them in exchange for the prescription.

-If you wear contacts lenses, keep in mind that an eyeglass prescription is slightly different from the contacts prescription.
+If you wear contact lenses, keep in mind that an eyeglass prescription is slightly different from the contacts prescription.

 Now that you’ve got your prescription, you’ll have to decipher it to be able to order your eye glasses online.
 This is what the terms and abbreviations mean: